VeryBitter/PiSpec20_stellarnet/README.md

 - 99-local.rules  needs to be copied to '/etc/udev/rules.d/' or updated to include rules for StellarNet devices.
 Otherwise you would need to run as root to get USB access.
 - the rest of the files in PiSpec20_stellarnet should go into the same directory
+- Issue `sudo chmod -x spectroweb.py` in the project directory if on a Linux system
 ### Other Hardware
 - a USB connected StellarNet spectrometer
 - a light source if you are going to do absorbance experiments